 Your appearance, dental health, and the proper functioning of your mouth are all important reasons for wearing a fixed bridge.
 It helps maintain the natural shape of your face and may help support your lips and cheeks, which keeps you looking and feeling young.

 How Is a Fixed Bridge Attached

 A fixed bridge can be attached to your natural teeth.
 Different types of artificial teeth may be used in fixed bridges.
 These include gold, porcelain, fused to metal, and all-porcelain.

 In some instances, a resin-bonded fixed bridge (sometimes referred to as a “Maryland bridge”) can be used to replace one or more missing teeth.
 Maryland bridges are attached using a special procedure called bonding, it doesn’t require the use of crowns or extensive tooth preparation.
 Your dentist can determine whether this treatment method is appropriate for you.

 As implied by the name, a removable partial (sometimes called a removable bridge) can be readily taken out of the mouth for cleaning.
-Removable bridges usually have replacement teeth attached to gum colored plastic bases connected by metal framework.
+Removable bridges usually have replacement teeth attached to gum-colored plastic bases connected by metal framework.
 They may attach to your natural teeth with metal clasps or devices called precision attachments.
 A clasp-less removable bridge, when indicated, may provide better support and aesthetics.
 Crowns on your natural teeth may improve the way a removable bridge fits your mouth.
 Ask your dentist which type is right for you.
-If you’ve been noticing soreness, pain, or anything else making your teeth and mouth uncomfortable, don’t hesitate to give us a call and schedule an appointment.
-Please contact one of our offices in Irwin, Greentree, West Mifflin, Monroeville, or Pleasant Hills, Pennsylvania.
+When you need a complete smile again, give us a call and schedule an appointment.
+Please contact one of our offices in Irwin, Greentree, West Mifflin, Monroeville or Pleasant Hills, PA!